szcharlesji/raycast-relay/README.md

 # Optionally set an API key for authentication, if you want to use it with cursor, follow the cursor setup
 wrangler secret put API_KEY

+# Optionally set to filter out the advanced AI options if you don't have the subscription.
+wrangler secret put ADVANCED
 ```

 4. Deploy to Cloudflare Workers: